 Dimensions: Sleeper 180mm x 230mm x 2.4m

-Ffestiniog & Welsh Highland Railway are the first UK narrow gauge railway to install Ecotrax Sleepers made using the Rutgers and Polywood Technologies.
-In addition, Ecotrax Switch Sleepers were also installed as part of the renewal project which has saved 810 trees per mile and used 30 tonnes of recycled plastic which otherwise would have been sent to landfill.
+A UK narrow gauge railway are the first to install Sicut Sleepers made using the Rutgers and Polywood Technologies.
+In addition, Sicut S&C bearers were also installed as part of the renewal project which has saved 810 trees per mile and used 30 tonnes of recycled plastic which otherwise would have been sent to landfill.

 Dimensions: Sleeper 140mm x 229mm x 1.4m Switch 152mm x 254mm x <2.4m

 One of the major railway lines in the US has installed a significant number of Sleepers made using the Rutgers and Polywood Technologies.
 The sleepers will be used for track throughout the United States, primarily as replacements for aging wood sleepers, a clear signal that the US Class 1 railroad market is looking for a longer-lasting and better life-cycle alternative to wood and concrete.

 One of Mexico’s Largest Railway Line,installed sleepers made using the Rutgers and Polywood Technologies along various coastal regions in Mexico to provide a long term solution to the harsh weather and salt-air environments which degrade traditional creosote treated wood and concrete sleepers faster.
 The country’s tough coastal climates affect traditional materials at a much faster rate than the dry, salt-free climates further inland.